by: Sean Dietrich

 As survival brings one family together, a young boy finds himself with nary a friend to his name as the dust storms rage across Kansas.
 Fourteen-year-old Coot, a child preacher with a prodigy’s memory, is on the run with thousands of stolen dollars—and the only thing he’s sure of is that Mobile, Alabama, is his destination.

 As the years pass and a world war looms, these stories intertwine in surprising ways, reminding us that when the dust clears, we can still see the stars.

 ‘The Stars of Alabama’ tells the story of multiple characters struggling to survive in the south amid the Great Depression.
 The stories of various unrelated characters come together to form a beautiful tale of survival and love.

-I really love Southern Fiction.
+I love Southern Fiction.
 It, along with historical fiction, is by far my favorite genre.
 When the two come together they are always a must-read for me.
 Sean Dietrich is known for his southern persona and storytelling and this story did not disappoint.